Melyns/Schizo-Bots/README.md

 6. Enjoy watching two bots have a schizo chat

 > [!IMPORTANT]
-> You must *always* have one instance of Schizo Bots open in your browser at `http://127.0.0.1:8000/` otherwise the chat will get broken!
+> You must always have **only one instance** of Schizo Bots open in your browser at `http://127.0.0.1:8000/` otherwise the chat will get broken!
 > If your chat seems off, then you likley have another tab of Schizo Bots open.

 > [!TIP]